-Whether you're looking to use CBD oil for chronic conditions or to help reduce anxiety or stress, it can be extremely useful.
-But if you don't know how long these effects last, it can be hard to plan your day to make the most of the CBD oil benefits and your condition.
+Whether you're looking to use CBD oil for pain or stress, it can be extremely useful.
+But if you don't know how long these effects last, it can be hard to plan your day to make the most of the CBD oil benefits.

 So does CBD oil work? how long does CBD oil last?
 And what are the factors that influence the onset and duration of the CBD oil effects?
 Let's take a look.What this article covers: